apache/beam/playground/backend/README.md

 - `NUM_PARALLEL_JOBS` - is the max number of the code processing requests which could be processed on the backend server at the same time (default value = `20`).
 This value is used to check readiness of the backend server.
 If server processes max number of the code processing requests then need to deploy a new instance.
+- `LAUNCH_SITE` - is the value to configure log (default value = local).
+If developers want to use log service on the App Engine then need to change this value to `app_engine`.

 ### Running the server app via Docker